limako/rpi-arduino/_episodes/06-serial.md

 > ## Try this:
 >
-> Can you add code to output an invitation to input the number of times to loop?
+> Can you add code to output an message telling the user to input the number of times to loop?
 {: .challenge}

 {% include links.md %}